It’s enough to strike fear into the heart of any homeowner: the tell-tale black splotches that indicate you have a mold growth.

 There is no official mold spore that is officially labeled “black mold.”
 Usually, when people talk about harmful “black mold,” they are referring to the species known as Stachybotrys chartarum.

+The reason that people fear black mold above most other types of mold is because of the notorious health problems exposure can cause.
 A S. chartarum exposure is generally believed to include symptoms such as:

 Most of the time, when people ask, “What does black mold look like?” what they are really asking is, “Am I dealing with toxic mold?”